Skip to main content

 Malakwang

-Traditional dish from northern Uganda, particularly among the Acholi people.
-Made from malakwang leaves (similar to spinach) cooked with groundnut paste, simsim paste, and sometimes dried fish.
-Served with millet bread or posho.
+A northern Ugandan dish, especially among the Acholi.
+Malakwang leaves, which are like spinach, are cooked with groundnut paste, simsim paste, and sometimes dried fish.
+It is served with millet bread or posho.

 Nsenene (Grasshoppers)